MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 As you make design choices for \<product>, review the \[design principles](\<design principles link>) for \<pillar>.

 > [!div class="checklist"]
-> - Zero Trust Model
+> - Authentication and access control
-> - Role-Based Access Control
+> - Protect against malware
 > - Managed Identities
 > - Encryption
 > - Secure key and secret storage